 Matriculating students arrive at the Carnegie Mellon campus in August to attend the University-wide orientation.
-The week before classes start, the Department of Biological Sciences holds its orientation, which includes research presentations, course advising, building and campus tours, safety training and ethics discussions.
+The week before classes start, the Department of Biological Sciences and the Ray and Stephanie Lane Center for Computational Biology holds their orientations, which includes research presentations, course advising, building and campus tours, safety training and ethics discussions.

 To receive the M.S. in Computational Biology degree, all students must take and successfully complete three Core Courses (which must be completed with an average grade of B).